 Now back in Zambia, Milimo is looking forward to applying what he has learnt to make a difference to his country.

 “Being at AUT was an amazing experience, and I learned a lot that will make a difference in the Zambian waste management sector.
 I recently had the chance to present my AUT research to the Zambia Environmental Management Agency and Lusaka City Council.
 Due to my presentations, I was also offered a position at the Zambia Environmental Management Agency where I will be able to use the skills acquired at AUT to guide management decisions.

 “My long-term plans also include growing a geospatial based business that utilises unmanned aerial vehicles (UAVs) for precision farming and environmental monitoring.”

 Advice for other students

-Expecting to complete his Master of Science (Research) in early 2020, Milimo has some great advice for other students.
+Milimo, who completed his studies in 2020, has some great advice for other students.

 “AUT has various resources to ensure you study what you’re passionate about and there are support systems in place to overcome any challenges you might face.
 Everybody is super friendly, so have fun, work hard, smile and be awesome.”

 He would recommend the AUT science programme to others.

 “Science and technology have always combined to create better scientists and AUT combines both to produce the best in the field.
 AUT offers a wide range of programmes for students with varying interests, and has the expertise and facilities to ensure students have a full understanding of what they choose to study.”